If you’ve had breast cancer...

-If you have had breast cancer studies* show your risk of developing melanoma is up to 2.58-times greater than normal.
-And the risk is reciprocal.
-Females with melanoma have a 1.4-time greater chance of developing breast cancer.
+If you have had breast cancer, studies* show your risk of developing melanoma is up to 2.5-times greater than normal.
+And females with melanoma have a 1.4-time greater chance of developing breast cancer.

 Having the BRCA2 gene also substantially increases a breast cancer survivor's risk of melanoma and having the CDKN2A gene increases a melanoma survivor's risk of breast cancer.